Linux is the most common platform for scientific computing.

 in R script.
 After calling the above code, all command line arguments will be available in the global namespace.

-To understand the magic formula commandArgs
+To understand the magic formula commandArgs, run R by:

 R '--args mu=1 sig=2 kap=3'